451st Expeditionary Sustainment Command

-The 451st Expeditionary Sustainment Command (ESC) is a subordinate command of 79th Sustainment Support Command.
+The 451st Expeditionary Sustainment Command (451 ESC) is a subordinate command of 79th Sustainment Support Command.

 History

 The Army Reserve officially placed the 451st ESC in a two-year "carrier status" to allow the Army Reserve the necessary time to recruit soldiers, equip the unit and begin training to meet its activation date.

 Located in Wichita, Kansas the 451st ESC activated on 16 September 2011, becoming the newest ESC in the Army Reserve.
 In October 2012, the 451st took command and control of multiple Army Reserve units throughout the Midwest.
 The unit deployed to the CENTCOM area of responsibility in support of contingency operations in 2016.

-Subordinate Units
+Organization

-As of 2022 the following units are subordinated to the 451st Sustainment Command (Expeditionary):
+The command is a subordinate unit of the 79th Theater Sustainment Command.
+As of January 2026 the command consists of the following units: